 |12.30||Lunch and networking|

 This session is open to all but requires a separate registration.
-You are welcome to find out more and register for this afternoon session here.
+You are welcome to find out more here.

 Sünje Johanna Pamp has 20+ years of experience in microbiology and microbiomes as an active scientist, manager, teacher, examiner, advisor, and founder.
 She has been involved in interdisciplinary collaborations with over 50 institutions in more than 30 countries.
 Her research involves the integration of approaches from genomics, microbial ecology, evolution, classical & molecular microbiology, and clinical & veterinary medicine to provide insight and solutions related to human & animal health and disease.